Product basics

 For more details, refer to:

-In the Digital River APIs, there exists two broad categories of product data: basic and compliance.
+In the Digital River APIs, there exist two broad categories of product data: basic and compliance.
 The following table lists the specific data in each category:

 Name and description